Coronavirus digest: Germany warns delta variant will dominate 'by autumn' | DW | 18.06.2021

 Around half of the German population have now received at least one shot of a COVID-19 vaccine.
 Elsewhere, experts say Japan must ban spectators at the Olympics.
 Follow DW for the latest.

-German authorities warned Friday about the spread of the delta variant throughout the countryas about half of its population received a first dose of COVID-19 vaccines.
+German authorities warned Friday about the spread of the delta variant throughout the country; about half of its population has received a first dose of the COVID-19 vaccine.

-Lothar Wieler, head of Germany′s Robert Koch Institute (RKI) for Infection Diseases said that although the delta variant, first discovered in India, only made up 6% of the current cases, "its share is growing."
+Lothar Wieler, head of Germany′s Robert Koch Institute (RKI) for Infection Diseases, said that although the delta variant first discovered in India only makes up 6% of the current cases, "its share is growing."

 Wieler said that he expects the delta variant will hit hardest "in autumn at the latest," with the country′s top public health official urging people to carry on wearing masks indoors and get vaccinated.

-Health Minister Jans Spahn said that the spread of the more infectious delta variant throughout the UK has shown the importance of getting both shots and not just one.
-At the present time, less than 30% of the population have taken both doses.
+Health Minister Jans Spahn said that the spread of the more infectious delta variant throughout the UK has shown the importance of getting both vaccine doses, and not just one.
+At the present time, less than 30% of the population has received both shots.

 Numbers of cases in the central European country jumped by 1,076 to 3,720,031 on Friday according to RKI data, with deaths rising by 91 to 90,270.